of The Beastmaster

 - You play as a Minion Master in the Pikmin series, controling up to 100 of the aforementioned Pikmin, who help carrying objects, opening paths, and mobbing enemies en masse.

-- The Yuri faction in Red Alert 2: Yuri's Revenge counts by proxy through Mind Control.
+- The Yuri faction in Command & Conquer: Red Alert 2: Yuri's Revenge counts by proxy through Mind Control.
 The Yuri clone can control one enemy unit at a time, the Psychic Tower can control three, the Mastermind can control an infinite number of enemies (but takes damage after four), and both of its Superweapons are designed to take the enemy's units and add them to your own.
 They also get the Cloning Vats, doubling every trained infantry unit.

 - Carriers in Starcraft can send out up to eight tiny, lightning-quick Interceptor drones each to pepper any enemy that comes near.
 Every Zerg player counts too.